vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 # Drawbacks

-- Less intuitive than just awaiting something inside `setup()`: but it's still possible to await inside `setup()`, it's just not connected to the navigation
+- Less intuitive than just awaiting something inside `setup()` with `<Suspense>` but does not suffer from cascade fetching (nested calls wait for parents in some scenarios).
+Note it's still possible to await inside `setup()`, it's just not connected to the navigation.
 - Requires an extra `<script>` tag but only for views.
 A macro `definePageLoader()`/`defineLoader()` could be error-prone as it's very tempting to use reactive state declared within the component's `<script setup>` but that's not possible as the loader must be created outside of its `setup()` function

 # Alternatives